In this chapter, we will cover the following recipes:

 The typical usage of Git is as follows:

-Modify, add, or remove files
+• Modify, add, or remove files

-Receive changes from a remote repository with
+• Receive changes from a remote repository with git pull

 Though we didn't use them, the way to experience Git's true glory is through branching and merging.
 You can think of the history of your repository as a series of directory-tree snapshots linked together.
 A commit is a small object that points to the corresponding snapshot and contains information about its ancestors.
 The first commit will not have a parentand subsequent commits will have a parent, but when a commit is the result of merging several changes together, it will have several parents.

-A branch is simply a movable pointer to one of these commits; you already know master
+A branch is simply a movable pointer to one of these commits; you already know master, the default branch.
+The way we have been working, master will point to the last commit you made, as shown in the following diagram:

 Branching in Git has a minimal overhead as the only thing it does is create a new pointer to a certain commit.
-In the following diagram, we create a new branch called test
+In the following diagram, we create a new branch called test:

-, and then work on something different.
+We can work on test for a while, go back to master, and then work on something different.
 Our repository will look something like this:

 As we mentioned, this is not intended to be a comprehensive guide on Git but a mere introduction instead.
 If you are dying out of curiosity, I will wholeheartedly recommend Pro Git, which is freely available online under a Creative Commons license at http://git-scm.com/book.

-file we created earlier contains a list of rules that tell Git which files we are not interested in.
-Files under this branch of the directory tree that match the patterns and are not committed to the repository just yet, will not appear as candidates when running git status
+The .gitignore file we created earlier contains a list of rules that tell Git which files we are not interested in.
+Files under this branch of the directory tree that match the patterns and are not committed to the repository just yet, will not appear as candidates when running git status on the Source Tree Working Copy Changes panel.

 Typically, you will want to ignore specific files, that is, every file with a specific extension or anything that is under a certain folder.
 The syntax for these, in the same order, is quite simple:

-/game/doc/doc.pdf *.jar /game/game-core/bin
+/game/doc/doc.pdf

-very easily.
+SourceTree lets us add files and paths to .gitignore very easily.
 Select the file you want to add to the ignore list from the Working Copy Changes panel, and right-click and select Ignore.
 A new modal window will appear giving you the options to ignore just this file, all the files with this extension, or everything placed under a certain folder from the file's path.
 Once you select the option you want, click on OK, as shown in the following screenshot:

 This recipe was aimed at covering the very basics of the relationship between Libgdx and revision control systems.
 If you are interested in broadening your knowledge on the matter, read on.